GeoscienceAustralia/ML-preprocessing/README.md

 `python3 -m pytest`

-The above will run the system version of `pytest` and the tests should all runs to completion.
+The above will run the system version of `pytest` and the tests should all run to completion.

 ## User Parameters